bitovi/book/index.md

 ### JS + DOM = Browser

 JavaScript is not the [Document Object Model](http://en.wikipedia.org/wiki/Document_Object_Model) (DOM).
-The DOM is an API for interacting with an HTML document.
+The DOM is an API for interacting with n HTML document.
 The DOM is what lets you get an element on the page by id via JavaScript with:

 ```
 var age = document.getElementById('age')